Eye tracking is a process of measuring eye movement, determining where the person’s gaze is directed.

 To carry out the eye tracking studies, we hired a neuromarketing lab which is a member of the International Neuromarketing Science and Business Association (NMSBA).

-The Attention Insight algorithm is trained on approximately 30800 images from eye tracking studies.
+The Attention Insight algorithm is trained with approximately 70,000 individual participants’ data sets from eye tracking studies.

 The image datasets we use are both open-source and proprietary.

 Our heatmaps are generated by a deep learning algorithm called Convolutional Neural Network (CNN).
 It is a computing system that has an architecture inspired by the biological brain and mimics how neuron layers work.

 A CNN consists of multiple layers of nodes that are connected with different weight connections.
 These weights determine how much one node impacts the following node.